General Agent Evaluation: Limitations

 \subsection{Agent Benchmark \UP{}}

 The protocol defines instances that are passed between the benchmark and the agent.
 Each instance has three fields: task, context, and actions.
-Here we demonstrate them with \Tbench as our running example (see other benchmark examples in Appendix~\ref{sec:benchmark-examples}).
+Here we demonstrate them with \Tbench{} as our running example (see other benchmark examples in Appendix~\ref{sec:benchmark-examples}).

-\begin{enumerate} \item \textbf{Task}: \textit{What the agent should do?}\\ A textual description of the task.
-In \Tbench, it is \textit{"You are a customer service agent that helps the user according to the policy provided below.
-Try to be helpful and always follow the policy."}.
-In addition, the first user utterance, such as \textit{"Cancel my flight reservation AH3BDS"}, is passed to the agent separately as the first observation from the environment. \item \textbf{Context}: \textit{What the agent should know?}\\ Additional information provided to the agent to accomplish the task.
-In \Tbench, the context contains the \textit{policy}.
-We note that the agent can use the context in different ways.
-For example, the agent can naively append it to the task or store it in a dedicated agent memory or document store for conditional retrieval. \item \textbf{Actions}: \textit{What can the agent do?}\\ A set of environment actions.
-These actions constitute the complete set of operations the environment makes available for performing the task.
+\textbf{Task} (\textit{what the agent should do}): a textual description of the task.
+In \Tbench{}, it is \textit{``You are a customer service agent that helps the user according to the policy provided below.
+Try to be helpful and always follow the policy.''}; the first user utterance, such as \textit{``Cancel my flight reservation AH3BDS''}, is passed to the agent separately as the first observation from the environment. \textbf{Context} (\textit{what the agent should know}): additional information provided to the agent to accomplish the task.
+In \Tbench{}, the context contains the \textit{policy}; the agent can use it in different ways (naively append to the task, store in a dedicated memory or document store for conditional retrieval). \textbf{Actions} (\textit{what the agent can do}): a set of environment actions constituting the complete operations available for performing the task.
 Each action specifies a typed set of parameters and may return one or more observations of arbitrary types.
-In \Tbench for the airline domain, some actions are \(\operatorname{cancel\_reservation}(reservation\_id)\) and \(\operatorname{search\_direct\_flight}(origin, destination, date).\) \end{enumerate}
+In \Tbench{} (airline domain), example actions are $\operatorname{cancel\_reservation}(reservation\_id)$ and $\operatorname{search\_direct\_flight}(origin, destination, date)$.

 Reviewing existing protocols and agents, we observed that many introduce special handling for two specific types of interactions with the environment: (1) sending a message to a user, and (2) submitting a final answer to the benchmark, signaling that the agent has completed the task.
-To support these common interaction patterns, the \UP{} allows implementers to optionally designate one action as the message action and one as the final‑answer action.
+To support these common interaction patterns, the \UP{} allows implementers to optionally designate one action as the message action and one as the final-answer action.

+The three-field task/context/actions representation is minimal by design, accommodating any agent protocol decomposable into discrete actions.